List of birds of Peru: Tyrant flycatchers

 Tyrant flycatchers are passerine birds which occur throughout North and South America.
 They superficially resemble the Old World flycatchers, but are more robust and have stronger bills.
 They do not have the sophisticated vocal capabilities of the songbirds.
 Most, but not all, have plain coloring.
 As the name implies, most are insectivorous.
 Peru has the largest number of tyrant flycatchers of any country and it is indeed the largest assemblage of a family in any country on earth.
-Two hundred fifty-nine have been recorded there.
+Two hundred sixty have been recorded there.